Ronald L. Haeberle: Sơn Mỹ

 The second is the Sơn Mỹ Memorial Museum which is located at the site of the massacre and includes the remains of the village of Sơn Mỹ in Quảng Ngãi Province.
 A large black marble plaque just inside the entrance to the museum lists the names of all 504 civilians killed by the American troops, including "17 pregnant women and 210 children under the age of 13."
 A number of enlarged versions of Haeberle's photos are shown inside the museum.
 The images are dramatically backlit in color and share the central back wall with a life-size recreation of American soldiers "rounding up and shooting cowering villagers."
 The museum also celebrates American heroes, including Ronald Ridenhour who first exposed the killings, as well as Hugh Thompson and Lawrence Colburn who intervened to save a number of villagers.

 At the center of the museum grounds, which is at the heart of the destroyed village, is a large stone monument.
 The two children to the lower right in the sculpture are modeled on the two children in one of Haeberle's photos, often called "Two Children on a Trail".
 As mentioned above, they have now been identified as Duc Tran Van and his sister Thu Ha Tran.

 In the United States

 Haeberle's photos have been exhibited as a part of two of the most recent university stops on the Waging Peace in Vietnam book tour and exhibit ("U.S. Soldiers and Veterans Who Opposed the War") which has visited colleges and universities around the United States.
 Haeberle wrote the section of the book on the My Lai massacre.
-His photos are shown in a separate display due to their graphic nature—"My Lai: A Massacre That Took 504 Souls, And Shook the World."
+His photos are shown in a separate display due to their graphic nature to protect the public from seeing something that might make them uncomfortable—"My Lai: A Massacre That Took 504 Souls, And Shook the World."
 The display includes, for the first time anywhere, all 18 of his color photos from the massacre.
 The first showing, at the University of San Diego, was in March 2022.
 The second was at the University of Alaska Southeast in Juneau during the months of November and December 2022.